-On the northwest side of the castle hill is the entrance to a secret cave.
-Directly beneath the castle there is an amazing underground world, which in 2003 revealed an interesting secret.
-It was discovered by cavers and archaeologists.
-At the end of a narrow crack they came upon human bones, leather pouches, several coins, and pottery shards dating from the 1st and 2nd centuries A.D
+On the northwestern side of the castle hill is the entrance to a secret cave.
+In 2003 this amazing underground world revealed an interesting secret.
+The cavers and archaeologists came upon human bones, leather pouches, several coins and pottery shards dating back to the 1st and 2nd century A.D at the end of a narrow crack deep within the cave.

-On the rocky plateau, where today stands Spish Castle, once stood an extensive settlement belonging to people of the Púchov Culture.
-These people actively engaged in trade activities and maintained pure trade links with the global power of the time – Rome.
+On the rocky plateau, where the Spiš Castle currently stands, once stood an extensive settlement belonging to people of the Púchov Culture.
+These people actively engaged in trade activities and maintained pure trade links with Rome.
 At some point towards the end of the second century, the owner of these coins, probably a respected trader, was overtaken in these lands by some unanticipated events and looked for a place to hide.
 He found it in the depths of a dark cave that was accessible from above.
-Maybe he crawled in intentionally; maybe he was unlucky enough to fall, we will never know.
+Maybe he crawled in intentionally or perhaps he was unlucky enough to fall inside, we will never know.
 We can be certain, however, that he never got out.
-He remained imprisoned in the cave and died as a result of fatal injuries.
-For many centuries he has guarded his property, which for that time is considerable – leather pouches, out of which, just like in a fairy tale, have spilled some silver Roman coins.
-Thus the secret of the cave has finally been disclosed, bearing testimony to the significance of these lands even in the most ancient of times.
+He remained imprisoned in the cave and died of fatal injuries.
+He spent centuries guarding his property there.
+It was quite a fortune indeed.
+Some Roman silver coins have spilled out of his leather pouches, just like in a fairy tale.
+Thus the secrets of the cave are slowly but surely unveiling themselves, bearing testimony to the significance of this region even in the most ancient of times.

 Back To Top